secondary-smiles/communication-application/Specs.server.id.md

 ### ID

-The ID is a hash of the server Identity minus the ID, similar to how the `hash` field works in a Cert.
+The ID is a hash of the entire ID similar to how the `hash` field works in a Cert.